 What are the key trends?

-The percent of the population that reported smoking between 2011 and 2015 substantially declined in Tucson, the state of Arizona, and the U.S. In Tucson the percentage of those who reported that they smoked increased significantly between 2015 and 2018.
+The percent of the population that reported smoking between 2011 and 2015 substantially declined in Tucson, the state of Arizona, and the U.S. In Tucson the percentage of those who reported that they smoked increased between 2015 and 2018.
 However, in 2019, the percent of the population in Tucson that reported they smoked declined to 14.3%, followed by a slight uptick in 2020 to 15.8%.
-Tucson’s reported rate of smoking during 2019 was lower than the national rate (16.0%) and the state rate (15.6%).
+Tucson’s reported rate of smoking during 2020 was lower than the national rate (16.0%) but well above the state rate (13.7%).

 How is it measured?

 All data reported originates from the Behavioral Risk Factor Surveillance System (BRFSS).
 The BRFSS is a health-related telephone survey that collects state data about U.S. residents regarding their health-related risk behaviors, chronic health conditions, and use of preventative services.
 The BRFSS data presented is collected from the Centers for Disease Control and Prevention (CDC) and the County Health Rankings.